anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 + Step-2) Consume from the same topic i.e. `demo-topic` and validate `records`
   + Assert that the same record was in the consumed records with "key": "1234", "value": "Hello World", because we might have consumed more that one record if they were produced to the same topic.

+# 2.6.
+Knowing The Record Format
+A record is a message which can be written to or fetched from a topic.
+A record can be of various formats, e.g. RAW, JSON, CSV, AVROetc and many others.

+Records are represented in Key, Value pair.
+Also, it can have optional headers.

+> "key":"1234", "value":"Hello World"

+Key can also be optional.

 # 3. Writing our first produce test-case
 To write the tests for any of 'Produce' or 'Consume' tests, we need to know the following details